stuartsierra/lazytest/README.md

        ... where x is the state ...)

 Contexts may be composed.
-The vector immediately following the name in defcontext is a bindings vector, just like in deftest.
+The vector immediately following the name in `defcontext` is a bindings vector, just like in `deftest`.
 These bindings are available in both the "before" and "after" functions.

     (defcontext name [a context-one